Health Savings Accounts

-- Ownership.
+- Fund Availability.
 Funds rollover in the account from year to year, just like an IRA.

 - Earned Interest.
 Dividends earned may be tax-free.

 - Portability.
 You, not your employer, own the account so you can always keep your HSA.

 - Flexibility.
 You can use the funds in your HSA to pay for current or future qualified and eligible medical expenses, including those not covered by your insurance.

 To contribute to a Health Savings Account you: must be covered under a High Deductible Health Plan (HDHP), may not be covered by any other health plan that is not a HDHP, may not be enrolled in Medicare, may not be a recent recipient of VA medical benefits and cannot be claimed as a dependent on another person's tax return.

 Availability of Funds

 Withdrawals are tax free if the funds are used exclusively for paying or reimbursing qualified medical expenses for the owner, his or her spouse and eligible dependents.
 Qualified expenses are those incurred after the account is open.

 *Your savings federally insured to at least $250,000 and backed by the full faith and credit of the United States Government National Credit Union Administration, a U.S. Government Agency.